jenkinsci/electricflow-plugin/README.md

 # Supported Post Build Actions

-The CloudBees CD/RO plugin enables you to perform post-build actions for your Jenkins jobs.
+The CloudBees CD/RO Native Jenkins plugin enables you to perform post-build actions for your Jenkins jobs.
 These actions can be executed separately or combined sequentially.

 > **_NOTE:_** To manage **Post-build Actions**, navigate to your Jenkins job's **Configuration** > **Post-build Actions**.

 ## Calling CloudBees CD/RO REST API

-The CloudBees CD/RO plugin allows you to make calls to CloudBees CD's REST API.
+The CloudBees CD/RO Native Jenkins plugin allows you to make calls to CloudBees CD's REST API.
 You can make for post-build actions and as pipeline steps.

 To configure a calls to CloudBees CD's REST API:
 1. Navigate to your job's **Configuration** > **Post-build Actions** menu.